Polar Code

 POLAR CODE

-As shipping traffic increases and industries such as Antarctic krill fishing and tourism continue to expand, there is also a growing risk of accidents and incidents that could cause harm to both humans and the environment.
+As shipping traffic increases, and industries such as Antarctic krill fishing and tourism continue to expand, there is a growing risk of maritime incidents that could cause harm to humans and the environment, making a comprehensive Polar Code even more critical.

 Antarctic sail boat